-4.2) What was reported to the Stopline in 2008?
+4.2 What was reported to the Stopline in 2009?

-With almost 3,400 reports in the year 2008, the total number of incoming reports clearly lies above the numbers of the previous years.
-About 35% of all incoming reports turned out to refer to obviously illegal contents.
+With almost 3,500 reports in the year 2009, the total number of incoming reports again lies above the numbers of the previous years.
+About 30% of all incoming reports turned out to refer to obviously illegal contents.

-The statistics about the type of reported contents within the past years clearly prove that reports on child pornography significantly outweigh reports on National Socialist reactivation, with a total of approx. 95 %.
-A possible reason is the sensibility of the Internet users, who have stronger legal or moral concerns about child pornographic contents compared to right wing extremist contents.
-Apart from that, it can be assumed that child pornographic contents are much more frequent on the Internet.
+The statistics about the type of reported contents within the past years clearly prove that reports on child pornography significantly outweigh reports on national socialist offences.
+A possible reason is the sensibility of the Internet users, who have stronger legal or moral concerns about child pornographic contents than about those including national socialist material.

-Like in the years before, the presumable country of origin of the possibly illegal contents in the year 2008 was mostly the USA, followed by Russia and the Netherlands.
+Like in the years before, the presumable country of origin of the possibly illegal contents reported to the Stopline in the year 2009 was mostly the USA, followed by Russia and the Netherlands.
 However, supposedly illegal contents can also be found on host-servers located in countries like South Korea, China, Thailand and Japan.

-Finally, it can be said that users predominantly report websites, file-sharing programs and e-groups possibly containing child pornographic elements to the Stopline.
+Finally, it can be said that users predominantly report websites of the WWW (World Wide Web) to the Stopline.
 The number of reported newsgroups, file-sharing programs and e-groups is continuously decreasing strongly.